ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 # Error Handling

 In OCaml, errors can be handled in several ways.
 This document presents most of the available means.
-However, handling errors using the effect handlers introduced in OCaml 5 hasn't been addressed yet.
+However, handling errors using the effect handlers introduced in OCaml 5 isn't addressed yet.

 ## Error as Special Values